extragoodlabs/security-workshop/README.md

 - Elasticsearch stores, indexes, and searches logs
 - Fluentd watches for new logs and events and sends them to Elasticsearch
-- Kibana visualizes our searches and can perform alerting
+- Kibana visualizes our searches and can help us monitor activity in the cluster that may correspond to security incidents

 In our setup, fluentd will run on every Kubernetes node and tail the logs of every pod.
 It will attach metadata to the log context (IP address, pod name, etc) before forewarding them.
 This mostly works out of the box - the full setup is in [kubernetes/efk-manifests.yaml](kubernetes/efk-manifests.yaml).